edbit-dk/fallhack/README.md

-# ConSysCorp
+# DEF-COM-NET

-ConSysCorp is a retro web-simulation of a stylized ARPANET/MILNET, circa 1984, a transcontinental network operated by the US Military.
+ConCorp is a retro web-simulation of a stylized ARPANET/MILNET, circa 1984, a transcontinental network operated by the US Military.

 It is a full multi-user simulation, including simulated hosts.
 The simulation takes inspiration from "Fallout", "TeleHack" , "Hacknet" and other terminal-focused games.